The 11 Best Road Bikes Under $5000 for Men & Women

 The other components of these bikes are the same – they only differ in the groupsets and color options.

-The weakness of this road bike is its wheels, I’d recommend upgrading to some carbon wheels over time.
+The weakness of this road bike is its wheels.
+I’d recommend upgrading to lighter carbon wheels over time.

 Don’t forget that most bikes come without pedals.
 Choose from the best road bike pedals on the market if you don’t have clipless pedals.